vzool/docs/api/reference.md

 ### Information

-Returns information about the server and api.
+Returns information about the server and API.

 ```http
 GET /